 During a forbearance period, lenders may not report negative credit information to credit bureaus and only fees and interest that would have come due if the account were current are permitted to accrue to the borrower's account.

 The national mortgage forbearance applies to federally backed mortgages, which include mortgages—

 The CARES Act imposes a nationwide foreclosure moratorium for federally backed mortgages.
 Approximately 65% of mortgages nationwide are considered federally backed mortgages.

-The foreclosure moratorium expires December 31, 2020, or when President Trump terminates the COVID-19 national emergency declaration, whichever occurs sooner.
+The foreclosure moratorium expires March 31, 2021, or when the COVID-19 national emergency declaration, whichever occurs sooner.

 The CARES Act does not impose a moratorium on community association foreclosures.
 Please refer to CAI's statement on community association foreclosures during the COVID-19 national emergency.

 State and local government are imposing foreclosure moratoria.
 For more information on state government emergency declarations and mortgage foreclosure moratoria, visit CAI's State Government COVID-19 emergency action information clearinghouse.

 The national government response to the COVID-19 pandemic relies on individuals and households sheltering in place and practicing social distancing.
 The CARES Act national eviction moratorium supports this policy.